BlackEryque/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions: adding execute commands to owner and group and read for others

 7-everybody: adding execution permission to owner, group and users

+8-Jame_Bond: Gives all permissions to users and strips the rest